Aura Salla: Career

+Views

+In November 2025, Salla expressed her view that she would support abolishing the European Parliament and transferring its legislative powers to the Council in order to cut down "EU bureaucracy".

 Personal life

 Salla is married to diplomat Turo Mattila, whom she met professionally in Brussels; the couple have two children.
 Her hobbies include pilates, going to the gym, and pesäpallo.